-As the issue of childhood health and obesity came to the fore as a serious and complex global issue, leading Canadian food and beverage companies recognized they could make a meaningful contribution to support the health of Canadian children.
+As the issue of childhood health and obesity came to the fore as a serious and complex global issue, leading Canadian food and beverage advertising companies recognized that they could make a meaningful contribution to support the health of Canadian children.
 To this end, the CAI was launched in 2007.
 The program was developed to promote better-for-you dietary choices and healthy lifestyles to children under 12, and to shift the emphasis in advertising directed to children by the Participants to food and beverages that are consistent with the principles of sound nutrition guidance.

-A. CAI Core Principles and Key Improvements
+A. CAI Core Principles